bceverly/sysmanage-agent/README.md

 | Korean | `ko` | ✅ Complete |
 | Russian | `ru` | ✅ Complete |

-The agent automatically detects the system locale and uses the appropriate language for log messages and system output.
-Language can also be configured manually in the agent configuration file.
+The agent uses the language specified in the configuration file for log messages and system output.
+If no language is specified, it defaults to English.

 ## Prerequisites